SabinaPrz/markettiming_vs_monthly_savingsplan/README.md

 # Can a market timing strategy outperform the monthly savings plan for index investing?
-I have been investing into ETFs (in particular the MSCI World ETF) for 2 years now and and invested a lot about 2 years ago when the prices were relatively low.
+I have been investing into ETFs (in particular the MSCI World ETF) for 2 years now and invested a lot about 2 years ago when the prices were relatively low.
 As of today (Feb 2020) my MSCI World ETF value is about 30% higher than 2 years ago.
 Since September 2019 the prices have increased a lot.
 This made me reluctant to invest in the past 6 months and made me wait for better times with lower prices.
 But actually the prices kept increasing for months.
 I would need a drop of 20% for the MSCI World to get to a price that I rejected months ago because it seemed to high to invest at that time.
 This makes me overthink my strategy, whether it's really a good idea to wait for a good time to invest versus just doing it on a monthly basis no matter what's the current price.

 This is the motivation for a comparison between a monthly savings plan and a market timing strategy.
 The market timing strategy resembles my investment strategy of the past 2 years.
 It invests when the drop in price is high.